JoeDou/QuizzoMusic/README.md

 ===
 This is the public repo for Music Travia Game built by Joe Dou

-This game interact with Beats Music API to generate triva question
+This game interacts with Beats Music API to generate triva questions

 ===
 ### To Run
-create a config.js file at root directory (same level as this README file) included in the config.js file:
+Create a config.js file at root directory (same level as this README file) included in the config.js file:

 exports.KEY = [client_ID];

 exports.SECRET = [client_secret];

 exports.JWTSECRET = 'beatsmusic';

 *note: save client ID and secret as string and JWTSECRETE can be any word you like